Currently, patients are permitted to attend health services consultations and we are able to consult with non-symptomatic patients face to face.

 However, our priority is to look after the health of our patients and staff, so we will continue to offer Telehealth online consultations for those who are unwell and still want urgent treatment or for those who just wish to ‘socially distance’.
 Group exercise classes will continue to be carried out by video link.

 These new times mean we all have to adapt because pelvic pain, prolapse, faecal and urinary incontinence won’t go away – they will continue to cause misery and upset for you.
-If this emergency goes on for some time (perhaps many months), you should use this time to get on top of any pelvic floor (or musculoskeletal) problem you are having.
+As this emergency goes on for some time, you need to stay on top of any pelvic floor (or musculoskeletal) problem you are having.

 Our ‘TELEHEALTH’ consultations involve talking to each other via a live video feed on your computer.
 If you don’t use a computer, we can still talk with you on your phone – something we have been doing for years with patients who are unable to visit us through distance or incapacity.
 Our reception staff will guide you on the best way for our physiotherapist to consult with you.

 To initiate the ‘TELEHEALTH’ consultation, we simply send you a link with your appointment confirmation and reminder emails.
 At the time of your appointment, you click on your email link and we see each other.
 We ask you to be ready 10 minutes before your appointment to be prepared.
 Again, our reception staff will assist you prior to the meeting if you need assistance.